tidymodels/applicable/tests/testthat/_snaps/similarity.md

       apd_similarity(tr_x_sp)
     Error <rlang_error>
-      `x` is not of a recognized type.
-      Only data.frame, matrix, recipe, and formula objects are allowed.
-      A dgCMatrix was specified.
+      `x` is not of a recognized type. i Only data.frame, matrix, recipe, and formula objects are allowed. i A dgCMatrix was specified.

 # printed output